erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>Headings</summary>
 <br>
-Almost all pages existing on this website uses the same design with a heading on top, a yellow line under, and then the relevant body of that page.
+Almost all pages existing on this website use the same design with a heading on top, a yellow line under, and then the relevant body of that page.
 <br>

 ![Screenshot of a page heading](/readme_images/heading.png)